PV-Lab/thicknessML/README.md

 ```
 _loading STL pre-trained models is toggled by adding `--STL` as in Stage 1_

+## Another way to obtain identical datasets
+1. Download compressed data file `data.tar.gz` from [https://doi.org/10.6084/m9.figshare.23501715.v1](https://doi.org/10.6084/m9.figshare.23501715.v1)
+2. Move `data.tar.gz` to inside the data directory.
+3. Run `tar -xvf data.tar.gz` after navigating into the data directory.

+Datasets will automatically appear in folder [data](./data/) after uncompressing using `tar`.

+Note that `.h5` files are quite reliant on specific `h5py` version.
+Please make sure to have `h5py` of `2.10.0` for smooth opening of the data files.

 ## Included scripts and folders:

 | Scripts | Description |